ezeep/ezeep-js/readme.md

 ### Usage

+Important: You need to set up your server with https!

 1. Include ezeep.js to your web app by the following options:

 Use **script** tags in your html source: